OSU-Bee-Lab/buzzdetect/to-do.md

   - New chunking code working that splits audio into 1h segments, but doesn't downsample or snip out buzzes only; I don't think we have a need to snip out buzzes at this point
 *  MP3 → WAV; on supercomputer instead of local?
   -  No longer converting to WAV, but chunking on supercomputer probably makes sense; parallelizing would be great!
+* Does tfio.audio.AudioIOTensor` from [this guide](https://www.tensorflow.org/io/tutorials/audio) mean we don't have to worry about trimming down files?
+  - I don't think so.
+Giving up and just working with ffmpeg

+## Documentation
+### README.md
+* FileZilla information should be updated when we figure out how to integrate SharePoint
+    - Crap.
+Can't use FileZilla without paying (quite reasonable) license fee

 ## Code
 ### train.py